rafaelcabral96/mlswarm/README.md

 3. *gradient_descent* - gradient descent optimization

 ## Examples
-Jupyter notebook examples can be found [here](https://github.com/rafaelcabral96/mlswarm) that perform:
+Jupyter notebook examples can be found on the [github page](https://github.com/rafaelcabral96/mlswarm) that perform:
 1. Minimization of univariate and multivariate functions
 2. Linear Regression
 3. Logistic Regression